Offaly Senior Hurling Championship: Format

 The series of games are played during the spring, summer and autumn months with the county final currently being played at O'Connor Park in November.
 The prize for the winning team is the Seán Robbins Cup.
 Initially played as a knock-out competition, the championship currently features a group stage followed by a knock-out stage.

-Current teams
+Teams

+2024 Teams

-The 10 teams competing in the 2022 Offaly Senior Hurling Championship are:
+The 10 teams competing in the 2024 Offaly Senior Hurling Championship are: